PRM710/BeyondChats-Assignment/README.md

 Welcome to **BeyondChats**, my submission for the Intershala assignment.
 This is a showcase project built with React to demonstrate AI chatbot integration using OpenAI's GPT model.

+🧪 Important Notice:
+For demonstration and testing purposes, both the customer and the support system chats are simulated and fully controlled by me.
+This ensures predictable responses and avoids unexpected API behavior during evaluation.

 ⚠️ **Important Note (PLEASE READ)**
 This project contains a temporary public API key for evaluation purposes **only**.
 Once you have evaluated the project, kindly notify me at 📧 **prakashprm710@gmail.com** so that I can **dispose of the key** immediately.